Douglas Anderson, Music Director

 Chuang Yen Monastery in Kent - Multicultural Millennium Celebration

 If you know of other events in which you'd like to request our participation in, please contact us.
 Be sure to include:

 Your name and phone number as a contact.

-We will discuss your request with the Putnam Chorale Board Members and respond back to you promptly.
+We will discuss your request with the Putnam Chorale Board of Directors and respond back to you promptly.